 |Trailing-12-Month Revenue||$418.9 million|

 Hamilton Beach Brands

 Procter & Gamble

 Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Procter & Gamble is a Motley Fool Income Investor selection.
+The Motley Fool owns shares of National Presto.
+Motley Fool newsletter services have recommended buying shares of Procter & Gamble.
 Try any of our Foolish newsletter services free for 30 days.